 - 1 Carrot large chopped

 - 1 large Onion chopped chunky

 - 850 gram Diced lamb (1.8lb) shoulder or leg of lamb (deboned and cut into nice size chunks) or buy already diced

 - 1 tbsp Gia Garlic Puree or finely chopped fresh garlic

 - 1 tbsp Gia Sundried Tomato Puree or tomato puree

-- Preheat oven to 200°CCut your lamb shoulder into large chunks and place to one side.
+- Preheat oven to 200°C fan / 220°C / 425°F / Gas mark 7If you have not bought diced lamb, cut your lamb shoulder or leg into large chunks and place to one side.

-- Mix 80ml of olive oil in a bowl with garlic puree, sundried tomato puree and black pepper.
+- Make oil marinade - Mix 80ml of olive oil in a bowl with garlic puree, sundried tomato puree ,black pepper and salt.